natrajwadhai13/Azure-zero-to-hero/Day-08/interview-questions.md

 ASGs are applied to VMs and are used in conjunction with NSGs.
 By associating an ASG tag with a network security rule, you can define rules that apply to a group of VMs sharing the same tag.
 ASGs simplify the management of security rules in a multi-tier application by grouping VMs that belong to the same application tier.
 This makes it easier to apply and manage security policies for a specific application.

+• 	NSG (Network Security Group) = A firewall with rules that allow or block traffic to/from Azure resources.
+• 	ASG (Application Security Group) = A way to group virtual machines (VMs) logically so you can apply NSG rules to the group instead of individual VMs.

+• 	NSG = The actual rules.
+• 	ASG = Makes managing those rules easier by grouping machines.

 ### How can you block the access to a your vm from a subnet ?
 By default traffic is allowed between subnets with in the VNet in Azure.
 This is because of a default NSG rule “AllowVnetInBound”.